winklerin/supplementary_TM-17_aDNA_damage/README.md

 # aDNAdamage_stalagmite
-In this repository we provide the code
+In this repository we provide the code used to analyse the datat leading to the manuscript

+Microbial DNA decay within stalagmites preserves a molecular record of time
+Authors: Lucia Winkler, Maxime Borry, Raphaela Stahl, Kathleen Johnson, Silvia Frisia, Kirsten Küsel, Christina Warinner

 ## Stalagmite age model
 The stalagmite age model sourced from XXX was summarized using the script